-Why Diesels Smoke - Car engines get smoky for many reasons but identifying the smoke colours will help you diagnose the cause of the problem and hopefully cure your smoking diesel engine.
+Why Diesels Smoke - Diesel car engines get smoky for many reasons but identifying the smoke colours, often white or black, helps you diagnose the cause of the problem to hopefully cure and stop a smoking diesel engine.

 If you can see smoke-filled clouds emitting from your vehicle exhaust then you are already half way to reading the signals and diagnosing which parts are failing inside your smoky diesel engine.

 If your engine is running but kicking out excessive plumes of black, white, or blue smog, there is a lot you can learn from the colour and characteristics of foggy emissions blowing from your car or truck.

 Recognising the most common symptoms of 'blow-by' and 'oil usage' can help you determine why you have a smoky diesel engine and which components need most of your attention.
 It is a visible sign that your automobile is not running well, the level of pollutant emissions may not be functioning properly, and you may need some advice or assistance from a qualified mechanic.

 Most diesel engines (if not all) emit an insignificant amount of black smoke when the vehicle is accelerating.
 This is normal because it takes some time for the engine system to develop enough revolutions (RPM) and power to burn the fuel.
 This is how a diesel engine works and they are not the typical signs of a smoky diesel engine.
 But if there is a noticeable excess of coloured exhaust smoke bellowing out behind your car during acceleration, then this introductory guide to smoking and smokey diesels will help you in your quest to put things right.